• Skip to main content

 Another Henry, also a northern transplant living in Jacksonville circa 1854, sees the potential of Florida.

 As the president of an express company, Henry Plant’s knowledge of trains and steamboats is substantial.
-So, like Flagler, he begins buying up defunct railroads south and west from Jacksonville.
+So, like Flagler, he begins buying up defunct railroads to the south and west of Jacksonville.

 Legend says when he cannot buy into the railroad running to Cedar Key, he connects his railroads to Tampa.
 Then, he vows to wipe Cedar Key off the map.
 But, as Tampa Bay was able to handle more traffic, this is probably just a story.

-Plant’s railroad arrives at Tampa Bay circa 1884.
+Plant’s railroad arrived at Tampa Bay circa 1884.
 The city will not receive its charter for three more years.

 By 1886, The Plant Steamship Company obtains the U.S. mail contract for Key West and Havana.
 It begins running trips from Tampa to Key West and Havana.
-Later it will add other gulf ports.
-Flagler’s train will not arrive in Key West until 1912 and will last a short time.
+Later, it will add other Gulf ports.
+Flagler’s train would not arrive in Key West until 1912 and would last a short time.

 A Palace.